boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 #### Sorting data

 You can sort the dimension data using the Sort option under the Settings menu list.
-To apply sorting for the data, refer to the[sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).
+To apply sorting for the data, refer to the [sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).

 ![Sort option](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/sortoption.png)